Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 When you want to use the cluster resources in Azure, use HPC Cluster Manager to start (provision) the Azure nodes and bring them online.

-In HPC Cluster Manager, in Node Management (called Resource Management in recent versions of HPC Pack), click one or both nodes and then, in the Actions pane, click Start.
+In HPC Cluster Manager, click Node Management (called Resource Management in current versions of HPC Pack), and select the Azure nodes.

 The nodes transition to the Provisioning state.
 View the provisioning log to track the provisioning progress.

-- After a few minutes, the Azure nodes finish provisioning and are in the Offline state.
-In this state the role instances are running but will not yet accept cluster jobs.
+After a few minutes, the Azure nodes finish provisioning and are in the Offline state.
+In this state, the role instances are running but cannot yet accept cluster jobs.

-To confirm that the role instances are running, in the classic portal, click Cloud Services > your_cloud_service_name > Instances.
+To confirm that the role instances are running, in the Azure portal, click Cloud Services (classic) > your_cloud_service_name.

-You will see two worker role instances are running in the service.
+You should see two HpcWorkerRole instances (nodes) running in the service.
 HPC Pack also automatically deploys two HpcProxy instances (size Medium) to handle communication between the head node and Azure.

 To bring the Azure nodes online to run cluster jobs, select the nodes, right-click, and then click Bring Online.